godismyjudge95/discord-pwa/README.md

 ## How to install

-> Note you will need chromium based browser to install this
+> Note: You will need a Chromium based browser to install this.

 1. Install from [webstore](https://chromewebstore.google.com/detail/discord-pwa)
-7. Open [discord web version](https://discord.com/app), hard reload it (**CTRL + SHIFT + R**)
+2. Open [messenger web version](https://discord.com/app), hard reload it (**CTRL/CMD + SHIFT + R**)
-8. if still not works then clear all the cache & cookies of discord and login again.
+3. If it still does not work, clear the cache & cookies of Discord and login again.
-9. you will see install PWA button. just install and ready to go
+4. You will see install PWA button in the URL bar - click, install, and you are ready to go.